sbenoit-gc/SpaceShip/README.md

 # Project Name SpaceShip, a flying demo
 <img src="Saved/AutoScreenshot.png" align="right" />

 Sample project based on Unreal Engine's Flying template.
-Used for the in class demo.
+Used for the in class demo on Nov 4th.

 ## Usage